Knossos from Agios Nikolaos

 Are there organized tours to Knossos from Agios Nikolaos?

 Organized day tours to Knossos depart regularly from Agios Nikolaos and the nearby resorts, and for many visitors they are the easiest way to make the trip.
-Running by coach with hotel pickup and drop-off, these tours take care of the westward drive to the Knossos area near Heraklion, leaving you free to relax and enjoy the journey rather than drive yourself.
+These tours run by coach with hotel pickup and drop-off.
+They take care of the westward drive to the Knossos area near Heraklion, leaving you free to relax and enjoy the journey rather than drive yourself.

 Powered by GetYourGuide